 Anonymous and Confidential HIV tests use the same testing method.
-The only difference is one does not have your name attached to the results.
+The only difference is that one does not have your name attached to the results.

 Anonymous HIV antibody testing is available at Anonymous HIV Test Sites in some California counties.
-Anonymous testing means that absolutely no one has access to your test results since your name is never recorded at the test site.
+Anonymous testing means that absolutely no one other than you has access to your test results since your name is never recorded at the test site.
 It is always a good idea to contact the testing clinic directly to confirm what type of test is available.

 Learn more in the article: "HIV Testing."